Brickchucker/portfolio-jekyll-theme/pages/about.md

 ---

-I am a 3D Artist working in both digital and physical media.
+I'm a 3D Artist working in both digital and physical media.
 My work focuses heavily on social issues related to class, capitalism, and housing insecurity but I also enjoy exploring utopian concepts and sustainable design.
 I'm also trained in architectural drafting and design and have experience with specialized fabrication using woodworking and 3D printing.

 # **Background**